Ph055a/django_development_docker/README.md

-# django_development_docker
+### Django Configuration Files
-Configuration files for developing django inside a docker container using vscode.
+Configuration files to be used for development using docker and vscode.